 We decided on a direction that resembled the existing usage screen that now highlighted daily, monthly, and yearly usage alongside the subscriber's plan and its renewal date.

 Since we were making adjustments throughout the app, Alan and I took the opportunity to clean up design inconsistencies.
 Zeplin became useful for sharing these changes with our engineers, giving them an easier way to calculate iOS and Android units on our new grid, reduce the number of type styles, and fix mislabeled colors.

-We try to maintain feature parity between our apps and the web, so we designed a simplified web dashboard to more easily manage Pulse subscriptions.
+We tried to maintain feature parity between our apps and the web, so we designed a simplified web dashboard to more easily manage Pulse subscriptions.
 Our redesign consolidated the existing web dashboard from five pages to one, while still surfacing once-hidden usage details.

 A gigabyte is abstract.
 For most subscribers who relied on Karma Go for email and web browsing, their experience wouldn't change.
 To talk about the new data caps in a way that was more understandable, we created a series of blog and social media posts explaining what really goes into a gigabyte.